LordOfMice/Tools/README.md

 edid-decode - Windows Build of https://git.linuxtv.org/edid-decode.git/

 giveio - Yes, this is first and only RIGHT (working and no side effects) version with x64 support!
-Use atsiv to load on modern x64 OSes.
+Use atsiv or umap to load on modern x64 OSes.

 pskill - Process Kill, Windows 95 & 2000+